strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

 Complete the steps to [install PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04#step-1-%E2%80%94-installing-postgresql), [add a user](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04#step-3-%E2%80%94-creating-a-new-role) and [create a database](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04#step-4-%E2%80%94-creating-a-new-database).

-2. In order to connect to a PostgreSQL database with Strapi, it needs either to have a password, or specifically state there is no password by noting a empty string.
+2. In order to connect to a PostgreSQL database with Strapi, it needs either to have a password, or specifically state there is no password by noting an empty string.
 Follow these commands from your terminal to `alter` the `user` you created and `add a password`:

 ```bash
 sudo -u postgres psql     //only necessary if you switched away from the postgres@ user